samuel-dekleva/deductible-sim/README.md

 # deductible-sim
-Deductable simulator for auto insurance with adjustable parameters.
+Deductible simulator for auto insurance with adjustable parameters.

 ## About
 This project models insurance claims using Poisson frequency and exponential severity models.